mamba-org/mamba/README.md

 ### Installation

 It's advised to install mamba from conda-forge.
-If you already have conda:
+If you already have conda, install mamba into the base environment:

 ```
-conda install mamba -c conda-forge
+conda install mamba -n base -c conda-forge
 ```

 otherwise it's best to start with [Miniconda](https://docs.conda.io/en/latest/miniconda.html).